Classes and Exams

 In addition to faculty members keeping record of attendance, students are responsible for keeping a record of their own absences and may not exceed the maximum number allowed.
 While students may consult the instructor about their record of attendance, the instructor is the final judge of that record.

 Absences for reasons of religious holidays, serious illness, death in the student's immediate family, or required participation in a University-sponsored event are, with the appropriate documentation, excused absences, and students will be given an opportunity to make up class examinations or other graded assignments.
-At FCRH, students are asked to complete an Excused Absence Request Form, fordham.edu/fcrhexcusedabsences, which is reviewed by their respective class dean.
-At FCLC, students complete an Excused Absence Request available in LL 804, which is reviewed by their class dean and submitted to the instructor for final approval.
-At GSB, students are asked to email their class dean, except students (sophomores) enrolled in a cohort, who should visit this link: fordham.edu/gabelli/absence.
-At PCS, students are asked to email their advising dean with their request, which should include the reason for the anticipated absence.
+At FCRH, students are asked to complete an RH Excused Absence Request Form, which is reviewed by their respective class dean.
+At FCLC, students complete the FCLC Excused Absence Request, also available in LL 804, which is reviewed by their class dean and submitted to the instructor for final approval.
+At GSB, students are asked to email their class dean, except students (sophomores) enrolled in a cohort, who should visit the Gabelli Excused Absence Request Form.
+At PCS, students are asked to email their advising dean with their request, which should include the reason for the anticipated absence and supporting documentation.

 The maximum number of total absences will not exceed six class meetings for a course that meets three days per week, four class meetings for a course meeting two days per week, or two class meetings for a course that meets once a week, unless otherwise noted in the syllabus.